July 18, 2025

 “A sheet of snow gleamed on the slopes of these distant mountains… the peaks brazenly pierced the grey cloud to reappear above the shifting vapors like reefs, suspended in the sky…” – Jules Verne, Journey to the Center of the Earth (1864)

-Snæfellsnes peninsula has been used as a distant backdrop in several movies, but Journey to the Center of the Earth (2008) takes place IN the glacier, well, sort of.
-Brendan Frazier is on a quest to try to find out what happened to his missing brother who happens to be a scientist.
-During the trip over the mountains, they discover the entrance to the center of the Earth where they discover a dangerous and lost world.
+Snæfellsnes peninsula has been used as a distant backdrop in several movies, but Journey to the Center of the Earth (2008) takes place inside the glacier.
+Well, sort of.
+Brendan Frazier is on a quest to try to find out what happened to his missing brother, who happens to be a scientist.
+During the trip over the mountains, they discover the entrance to the center of the Earth, where they discover a dangerous and lost world.

 In the movie, they also enter Vatnshellir cave, another easy-access location just south of the glacier.
 (GPS: 64°44’51.79″N 23°49’4.48″W)